Start a Google Fi device protection claim

 - Before you file a claim for a device that has stopped working, try rebooting it.
 You can also try some troubleshooting steps to fix common issues.

-- Start your claim as soon as possible (must be within 90 days of the damage occurring, and within 1 year if you enrolled your device when living in Wisconsin).
+- Start your claim as soon as possible (must be within 90 days of the damage occurring, or within 1 year if you enrolled your device when living in Wisconsin).

 - When your claim is approved, you will need to pay a deductible.
-The deductible will be added to your next monthly statement after your replacement device is shipped.
+The deductible will be added to your next monthly statement after your replacement device is shipped or your phone is repaired.

 - Replacement might be with a new, refurbished, or recertified device of similar kind and quality.
 Device color might vary, depending on availability.

-- You can claim up to 2 incidents of accidental damage in any rolling 12-month period.
+- You can have up to 2 approved accidental damage claims in any rolling 12-month period.
 There is no limit on mechanical or electrical breakdown claims.

-- If you're part of a Project Fi group plan, only the device protection contract holder can file a claim, unless required authorization has been obtained.
+- If you're part of a Google Fi group plan, only the device protection contract holder can file a claim, unless required authorization has been obtained.

 Here are the steps you'll follow to start and complete your claim:

-- Make sure you're eligible for a replacement.
-(More information in "Eligibility for Project Fi device protection replacements" below.)
+- Make sure you're eligible for a replacement or repair.
+(More information in "Eligibility for Google Fi device protection replacements and repairs" below.)

 - Go to your order details page on Google Store to find your device's IMEI number.

-- Contact Project Fi support.
+- Contact Google Fi support.
 You can also call us at 1-844-Talk2Fi.

-- After your claim is approved, you'll receive an email with instructions on how to order your replacement.
-Once you get the email, you have 24 hours to order your replacement.
+- After your claim is approved, you'll receive an email with instructions on how to order your replacement or how to get your phone repaired.
+If you were offered a replacement, once you get the email, you have 24 hours to order your replacement.
 If you cannot complete your order within 24 hours, please call us at 1-844-Talk2Fi to receive a new email.
 Upon completing this process, your replacement device will ship as early as the next business day.
 This email also contains a return shipping label for your broken phone.

 - When you receive your replacement device, remove the SIM card from your broken phone and place it in the new one.